JustinPatenaude/balticathletics/brands/cobra.md

 - title: Cobra on grass
   photo: "/cobra on grass.JPG"
 info: |-
-  Setting up the Cobra Volleyball System
+  Link to setting up the Cobra Volleyball System:

   ![Setting up the Cobra System](/Setting up the Cobra V-ball System.png)